veritas-crest-3

 This ‘library for the new millennium’ was significantly reconfigured in 2016-2017 with many open spaces for work and relaxation and a branch of vegan restaurant, Clover Food Lab & Coffee Bar.
 In the same building, at the Putnam & Special Exhibition Galleries (Rooms 136 & 251) is the Collection of Historic Scientific Instruments.

-Cooper Gallery of African and African American Art
+Alain Locke Gallery of African and African American Art

 102 Mount Auburn St.